-Raven Tales brings-to-life Aboriginal folklore for children and their families.
-A series of half-hour (24 min.), CGI-animated television programs developed by Chris Kientz and produced by Calgary-based New Machine Studios in partnership with Vancouver Artist and Producer Winadzi James, the series targets school-age children and their families, bringing North American history to life; teaching while it entertains and engages.
+With stunning CGI-animation, the 26 episodes were developed by Chris Kientz and produced by Calgary-based New Machine Studios in partnership with Vancouver Artist and Producer Winadzi James.
+The series targets school-age children and their families, bringing North American history to life; teaching while it entertains and engages.

 The extensive collection tells of the adventures of Raven, the most powerful deity of North American native mythology.
-Each episode features an original interpretation of a popular tale from the folklore of our First Peoples and addresses child-friendly themes like “be yourself,” “don’t judge a book by its cover,” “bullying,” “friendship,” “beauty’s on the inside” and much more, Raven Tales is a truly well-rounded program series for children of all ages.
-And… each episode has a corresponding Graphic Novel available to enhance the overall series impact and market exposure.
+Each episode features an original interpretation of a popular tale from the folklore of our First Peoples and addresses important, cross-cultural and child-friendly themes like “be yourself,” “don’t judge a book by its cover,” “bullying,” “friendship,” “beauty’s on the inside” and much more.

-With a great cast of both animal and human characters, Raven Tales offers a continuity of storyline with friends that children can identify with… Raven, Dza, Gwai, Coyote, Seawolf and many more are all there to add dimension to each tale.
+With a great cast of both animal and human characters, Raven Tales offers a continuity of story-line with friends that everyone can identify with… Raven, Dza, Gwai, Coyote, Seawolf and many more are all there to add dimension to each tale.

 The critical response to Raven Tales has been overwhelming.
 Awards include, but are not limited to those below:

 - American Indian Film Festival, San Francisco/USA – Best Animated Film